openzipkin-contrib/brave-opentracing/README.md

 # OpenTracing Java Bridge for Zipkin

-This library is a Java Bridge for the API to OpenTracing.
+This library is a Java bridge between the Brave/Zipkin API and OpenTracing.
+It allows its users to write portable (in the [OpenTracing](http://opentracing.io) sense) instrumentation that's translated into Brave instrumentation transparently.

 ## Required Reading